alimi/alimi.github.io/_drafts/ali-vs-web-design.md

 ...and that's my stylesheet!

 The blog's design is pretty simple, and [that's by design][21].
 The most important thing on a blog are the posts.
 If nothing else, they should be legible.
-I think I accomplished that with this design.
-Please let me know if I'm wrong.
+I think I accomplished that with this design, but please let me know if I'm wrong.
 Seriously.
 If you missed the disclaimer earlier, I'm not a designer.
 [I'm flying by the seat of my pants][22]!

 [1]: http://forecast.io